ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

 5.86 5.86
 ```

-In constrast, without Enhanced Container Isolation you would see the uptime of
+In contrast, without Enhanced Container Isolation you would see the uptime of
 the Docker Desktop Linux VM.
 Though this is a trivial example, it shows how
-Enhanced Container Isolation aims to prevent the Linux VM's configuration
+Enhanced Container Isolation aims to prevent the Linux VM's configuration and
 information from leaking into the container so as to make it more difficult to
 breach the VM.

-In addtion several other resources under "/proc/sys" that are not namespaced by
+In addition several other resources under "/proc/sys" that are not namespaced by
 the Linux Kernel are also emulated inside the container.
 That is, each container
 sees a separate view of each such resource and Sysbox reconciles the values
-accross the containers when programming the corresponding Linux kernel setting.
+across the containers when programming the corresponding Linux kernel setting.

-This has the advantage of enabling container workloads that would otherwire
+This has the advantage of enabling container workloads that would otherwise
 require truly privileged containers to access such non-namespaced kernel
 resources to run with Enhanced Container Isolation enabled, thereby improving
 security.